WONGKW0731/AIDS-Clinical-Trials-Group-Study-175-Analysis/README.md

     The main analysis, including data preprocessing, model training, and evaluation, is contained in the `final (1).ipynb` Jupyter Notebook.

 ## File Structure
+├── data.csv
+├── data science.ipynb
+├── Document.pdf
+├── requirements.txt
+└── README.md

+## Conclusion

+This project successfully developed a predictive model to determine patient outcomes in AIDS clinical trials, with the Random Forest model achieving an accuracy of 89%.
+The findings can assist HopeAlive Medical Hospital in making data-driven decisions for selecting the most effective treatment regimens for their patients.